MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/register-with-azure.md

 - How to unregister the cluster when you are ready to decommission it.

    > [!IMPORTANT]
    > Registering with Azure is required, and your cluster is not fully supported until your registration is active.
 If you do not register your cluster with Azure upon deployment, or if your cluster is registered but has not connected to Azure for more than 30 days, the system will not allow new virtual machines (VMs) to be created or added.
-When this occurs, you will see the following error message when attempting to create VMs:
+For more information, see  [Job failure when attempting to create VM](troubleshoot-hci-registration.md#job-failure-when-attempting-to-create-vm).
-   >
-   > "There was a failure configuring the virtual machine role for 'vmname'.
-Job failed.
-Error opening "vmname" clustered roles.
-The service being accessed is licensed for a particular number of connections.
-No more connections can be made to the service at this time because there are already as many connections as the service can accept."
-   >
-   > The solution is to allow outbound connectivity to Azure and to make sure your cluster is registered as described in this article.

 ## Region availability